VandyHacks-Internal/dev-assessment-2025/README.md

 This is why we have decided to step outside of the convention and spice things up for this year's dev takehome assessment!

-**You have the option to choose from the following two challenges this year:**

-1. Complete a series of coding problems that test your problem-solving skills.
-2. Build a minimal software/app that you think VandyHacks will benefit from.

 Good luck and all the best!

-## Option 1: Coding Problems

-If you choose to take on this challenge, then the folders that should concern you is [option1](option1).
-Head to [option1/README.md](option1/README.md) to read more about the challenges.

-## Option 2: Build a minimal app
+Build a minimal app

-If you choose to take on this challenge, then the folder that should concern you is [option2](option2).
+If you take on this challenge, then the folder that should concern you is [option2](option2).
 Head to [option2/README.md](option2/README.md) to read more about the challenge.

 ## Questions